Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Experimental results

 \subsection{Main findings}

-\paragraph{\PHENOMENON{} persists across model scales and tasks.} \autoref{fig:results} shows results using our strongest feedback mechanism (\feedbackthree{}) across all datasets.
+\paragraph{\PHENOMENON{} persists across model scales and tasks.} \autoref{fig:results} shows results using our strongest feedback mechanism (\feedbackthree{}) across all datasets and all models.
 Our results reveal a striking pattern: Despite receiving high-quality feedback, all solver models consistently plateau below their target accuracy, which is the accuracy of an ideal model if it successfully incorporates all the given feedback (see \S\ref{sec:categorization} for calculation details).
-While Claude 3.7 Thinking achieves the highest initial accuracy on several tasks (particularly AIME, TriviaQA, GPQA, and MATH-500), and Claude 3.7 shows competitive performance across most benchmarks, both Claude variants exhibit the same fundamental plateauing behavior as the Llama models.
+Claude 3.7 Thinking achieves the highest initial accuracy on several tasks (AIME, TriviaQA, GPQA, and MATH-500), while Claude 3.7 shows competitive performance across most benchmarks.
+However, both Claude variants exhibit the same fundamental plateauing behavior as the Llama models.
 The performance typically improves rapidly through the first 2-4 iterations before significantly slowing down.
 This \PHENOMENON{} is particularly pronounced on complex reasoning tasks like AIME and GPQA, where even the best-performing models remain 15-25\% and 3-8\% below their respective theoretical ceilings despite 10 correction opportunities.
-Interestingly, Claude 3.7 Thinking shows strong initial performance on AIME (starting around 50\% vs. 20-35\% for other models) but still plateaus well below the target, suggesting that even sophisticated reasoning processes struggle with iterative feedback incorporation.
 The synthetic tasks reveal particularly interesting patterns across model families.
 In the standard 5-Digit Multiplication task, both Claude models reach near-perfect accuracy after significant initial improvement, outperforming the Llama models.
 However, the Hexadecimal-5-Digit-Multiplication task reveals extreme difficulty with feedback incorporation across all models---no model exceeds 20\% accuracy even after 10 iterations, highlighting severe limitations in feedback integration for counterfactual arithmetic systems. \footnote{While it is true that models' imperfect understanding of hexadecimal arithmetic leads to imperfect feedback quality, this is reflected in the lower theoretical ceiling shown in the figure.
 Even accounting for this limitation, models still fall short of what they could achieve if they fully incorporated the available feedback.}